jhendess/metadict/doc/concepts.md

 The main concept of Metadict is built around the idea of querying multiple dictionaries at the same time.
 In Metadict, a dictionary is like a rule that says which language can be translated to another.
-The languages of a dictionary are therefore divided in *input* and *output*, where "input" is the input language and "output" is the output language.
+The languages of a dictionary are therefore divided in *source* and *target*, where "source" is the input language and "target" is the output language.

 A language itself is usually a spoken language that has to contain an identifier (e.g. "en" for English) and can optionally have a dialect.
 In fact, "dialect" might be wrong in a linguistic sense, since it is only used to describe a